knpuniversity/oo/knpu/episode4/iterator-aggregate.md

 Ok, let's *finally* answer the question: why did we do this?
 Because sometimes, it might be useful to add some helpful *methods* to an array.
-Well, of course you can't do that, but you *can* add methods to a clss.
+Well, of course you can't do that, but you *can* add methods to a class.

 For example, add a new method called `public function removeAllBrokenShips()`, because maybe we want a collection of *only* working ships.
 By adding this method,